sanjeevcharla/RemoteCam/README.md

 ### Email Response
 ![MailResponse](Docs/MailResponse.png)

-*If we request RemoteCam by sending an email, it will response with the remote capture.*
+*If we request RemoteCam by sending an email, it will responsd with the remote capture.*

 PS: Please get credentials using <a href='https://developers.google.com/gmail/api/' target='_blank'>Gmail API</a>.